Managing Your Finances

 Dealing with Debt Collectors

-Any business collecting debts from Washington State residents must be licensed by the Washington State Department of Licensing (DOL).
-In addition, the Washington State Attorney General’s Office protects consumers from unlawful and abusive debt collection practices.
+Any business collecting debts from Washington State residents are required to be licensed by the Washington State Department of Licensing (DOL).
+Also, the Washington State Attorney General’s Office protects consumers from unlawful and abusive debt collection practices.
 A complaint can be filed by going to the Washington State Attorney General’s (AG) website, atg.wa.gov/FileAComplaint.aspx.

 Answering a Lawsuit for Debt Collection